cvizzini/ChatGpt_RabbitMQ_MinimalApi/README.md

-# ChatGpt RabbitMQ Minimal API
+# Minimal API  Playground

-> A .NET 7 Minimal API that implements basic ChatGpt Integration with Rabbit MQ and Mediator
+> A .NET 7 Minimal API Playground that integrations with various technologies.

 ## Installation